Shiva1706/Shiva1706/README.md

 - 👋 Hi, I’m Shivansh Singh
-- 💞️ I have good hand in Python, Flutter Application Developmentm, Front-End Web Development (React.js) and Java.
+- 💞️ I have good hand in Javascript, Front-End Web Development (React.js) and Java.
 - 🌱 I’m currently learning React.js and Flutter.
 - 👀 I’m looking to Web dvelopment or Flutter App Development collaboration or internship.
 - 📫 How to reach me - shivansh.singh20021@gmail.com; https://www.linkedin.com/in/shivansh-singh-258840193/